JNRowe/jnrowe.github.io/articles/tips/Disabling_cursor_blinking_in_GTK.rst

 question at hand...

 Cursor blinking is a severe annoyance for some people, and disabling it for GTK+ applications is really quite simple.
-If you're a gnome_ user then the setting to change blinking is in the keyboard properties dialog that can be found in the system menu.
-If you're using KDE_ you should edit ``~/.gtkrc-2.0-kde``.
-If you're using neither gnome or KDE you can add a directive to your ``~/.gtkrc-2.0``:
+If you’re a gnome_ user then the setting to change blinking is in the keyboard properties dialog that can be found in the system menu.
+If you’re using KDE_ you should edit ``~/.gtkrc-2.0-kde``.
+If you’re using neither gnome or KDE you can add a directive to your ``~/.gtkrc-2.0``:

 .. code-block:: cpp